Barrier island: Mixed-energy

 Wave-dominated barrier islands may eventually develop into mixed-energy barrier islands.
 Mixed-energy barrier islands are molded by both wave energy and tidal flux.
 The flow of a tidal prism moves sand.
 Sand accumulates at both the inshore and off shore sides of an inlet, forming a flood delta or shoal on the bay or lagoon side of the inlet (from sand carried in on a flood tide), and an ebb delta or shoal on the open water side (from sand carried out by an ebb tide).
 Large tidal prisms tend to produce large ebb shoals, which may rise enough to be exposed at low tide.
 Ebb shoals refract waves approaching the inlet, locally reversing the longshore current moving sand along the coast.
 This can modify the ebb shoal into swash bars, which migrate into the end of the island up current from the inlet, adding to the barrier's width near the inlet (creating a "drumstick" barrier island).
 This process captures sand that is carried by the longshore current, preventing it from reaching the downcurrent side of the inlet, starving that island.

 Many of the Sea Islands in the U.S. state of Georgia are relatively wide compared to their shore-parallel length.
 Siesta Key, Florida has a characteristic drumstick shape, with a wide portion at the northern end near the mouth of Phillipi Creek.

+Fetch-Limited Barrier Islands

+Fetch-Limited barrier islands are defined by the difference in waves they are exposed to.
+These barrier islands are shaped by small, local waves that are on a smaller and lower-energy scale than barrier islands formed by open-ocean waves.
+These barrier islands are still formed in the same way as ocean-facing islands, but with much lower-energy.
+Fetch-limited barrier islands can be found all over the world, with over 63% coming from the Northern Hemisphere.
+North America makes up the largest percentage, with just over 30% of all fetch-limited barrier islands.

+During fair-weather conditions, fetch-limited islands experience locally generated waves under one meter high.
+Because wave energy is low under these conditions, most significant geomorphic change occurs during storms.
+As a result, fetch-limited barrier islands are generally shorter and narrower than ocean-facing barriers.